tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

                 | public.example.com |       | hidden.example.com |
                 |                    |       |                    |
                 +--------------------+       +--------------------+
-                    Fronting Server               Hidden Server
+                  Client-Facing Server            Hidden Server
 ~~~~
-{: #fronting-mode title="Fronting Mode Topology"}
+{: #split-mode title="Split Mode Topology"}

-In Fronting Mode, the provider is *not* the origin server for hidden
+In Split Mode, the provider is *not* the origin server for hidden
 domains.
 Rather the DNS records for hidden domains point to the provider,
 but the provider's server just relays the connection back to the
 hidden server, which is the true origin server.
 The provider does